awsdocs/amazon-s3-userguide/doc_source/website-hosting-custom-domain-walkthrough.md

 ## Step 8: Attach a bucket policy<a name="add-bucket-policy-root-domain"></a>

+In this example, you attach a bucket policy to the domain bucket \(`example.com`\) to allow public read access\.
+You replace the *Bucket\-Name* in the example bucket policy with the name of your domain bucket, for example `example.com`\.

 After you edit S3 Block Public Access settings, you can add a bucket policy to grant public read access to your bucket\.
 When you grant public read access, anyone on the internet can access your bucket\.

 **Important**